 DMAD 3420 Branding and Identity Design.
 In this course, students will apply graphic design theory to create conceptual approaches for communicating ideas visually.
-Through a series of assignments, students will plan, develop, manage, and execute projects for multiple platforms including print and digital media.
-The emphasis of the course is to create practical design materials while developing a professional portfolio......4 s.h.
-Prerequisite: DMAD 2400
+Through a series of assignments, students will plan, develop, manage, and execute

 DMAD 3640 Digital Media Business Practices.
 This course is an introduction to the management of a digital media company.
 Students will be introduced to basic business concepts, including the legal formation of a business, financial management tools and techniques, business communications, and an introduction to marketing concepts.
 Topics include the development of a business idea; crafting a business and financial plan; alternative models of financing, marketing, and launching.
 The ultimate outcome of this course will be to develop creative individuals with the entrepreneurial and managerial skills necessary to conceive, launch, and manage a sustainable digital media enterprise in the increasingly complex economic environment of contemporary artmaking......4 s.h.